|GS-I||159th birth anniversary of Gurudev -All about Rabindranath Tagore||Modern History|

 What is the payment per sample?

 A sum of Rs.
 190 per soil sample is provided to State Governments.
-This covers the cost of collection of soil sample, its test, generation and distribution of soil health card to the farmer.
+This covers the cost of collection of the soil sample, its test, generation and distribution of soil health card to the farmer.

 Part of: GS-III- Bank (PT-MAINS-PERSONALITY TEST)